n0-ware/book-of-n0ware/Writeups and Notes/TryHackMe/Events/Advent of Cyber 2021/Day 09 - Advent of Cyber 2021.md

 ### Question-7

 The final question asks us for the actual data stored in `secret.txt`.
-You can either follow the `TCP` stream of the session, starting with the login or the command used to store the file.
+You can either follow the `TCP` stream of the session, starting with the login, or the command used to store the file.
 Alternatively, change your filter to `ftp-data` and look under the `Line-based text data` sub-tree to find the flag.

 ![FTP Flag](AoC-2021_Photos/Day_09/11.0_AoC-Day-9_12-28-21-Final-Flag.png)